Updated August 16, 2023

 - We will get the result converted to rows to columns.

-Now if we want to convert the rows to the column in excel we can use the transpose function, apply it by following the below steps.
+If we want to convert the rows to columns in Excel, we can use the transpose function and apply it by following the below steps.

-- First, select the entire cells from A To G which has data information.
+- First, select the entire cells from A To G with data information.